ChigozieCO/terraform-beginner-bootcamp-2023/journal/week0.md

       source ./bin/generate_tfrc_credentials
 ```

-# TF alias for Terrafrom
+# TF alias for Terraform

 Setting terraform alias to be tf will help simplify things for us when we are calling our commands, so we will no need explicitly call out `terraform` but now we call it `tf` eg `tf apply` instead of `terraform apply`.
 It helps us shorten our command.